kanlanc/OpenZoning/README.md

 ## v0.1
 ### [Geospatial structure](/geo-standard) overview
-Expectation is for multiple GIS layers to be uploaded (e.g. base + overlay districts) Those will be merged into a single zoning layer that _atomizes_ each polygon into a single zoning district (or combination of districts)
+The expectation is for the district GIS layers for a given municipality (e.g. base, overlay, buffer) to be uploaded to our database.
+For a given lot, these layers will be sifted throught using our Zoning Rules Engine and constraints for that lot will be resolved.
-All data stored within `GeoJSON` or other open/accessible GIS formats.
+All data is stored within the `GeoJSON` format or another open/accessible GIS formats.

 ### (Zoning) [Data structure](/data-standard) overview & rules engine
 A non-tabular data structure enabling flexible definition & storage of zoning regulations.